 Coronavirus is not only an immense health crisis, it’s also changing the way we work, think and communicate.
 No wonder the world is focussed on little else.

-In response to movement restrictions, many people have turned to digital tools to keep a semblance of normality.
+In response to movement restrictions many people have turned to digital tools to keep a semblance of normality.
 Social media use has rocketed, online shopping has soared and digital forms of communication are now more important than ever.
-COVID-19 has caused digital transformation to accelerate.
+COVID-19 has caused the digital transition to accelerate.

 But will worries over crowded locations persist?
 Will digital communications continue to hold the same importance?
 And will previously offline-only consumers adapt to new ways of shopping?

-Whilst the UK is now ‘past the peak’ and has a staged exit strategy, it is clear the crisis is not going to blow over any time soon.
-As customers get used to a new normal, we know the world – and the way businesses interact with their customers – will not look the same on the other side.
+As we head into #Lockdown2 it is clear the crisis is not going to blow over any time soon.
+We know the world – and the way businesses interact with their customers – will not look the same on the other side.

 Social Media Marketing